 Minnesota River Valley

 Shoreland Country Club in St. Peter presents itself where the Minnesota River Valley Scenic Byway turns from south to west.
 It’s a short par-69 with seven par-3s, views of the river valley and routes along Lake Emily.
 Le Sueur’s course is relatively short by today’s standards but compensates with pesky hillside lies.
 Mankato offers two courses on this trail.
 One, North Links, boasts a large driving range and two practice holes.
-Thirsty New Ulm Country Club patrons can opt for après golf at the nearby Schell’s Brewery or Morgan Creek Vineyards, and then peruse the town’s Germanic ﬂavor.
+Thirsty New Ulm Country Club patrons can opt for après golf at the nearby Schell’s Brewery or Morgan Creek Vineyards, and then peruse the town’s Germanic features.

 A Minnesota gem emerges on the wide open prairie near Morton.
 Dacotah Ridge is Rees Jones-inspired golf, with vast expanses of native fescue swaying in the prairie winds and framing portions of Wabasha Creek.
 Granite Run in Granite Falls and River Crest Golf Course combine with courses in Appleton and Ortonville to complete this trail along the Minnesota River.

 True to its moniker, this trail rides along the Mississippi River with the river bluffs on its wing, along the southern stretch of Minnesota's Great River Road.
-It begins with three courses in Hastings, which lies at the confluence of the St. Croix and Mississippi rivers.
+The trail begins with three courses in Hastings, which lies at the confluence of the St. Croix and Mississippi rivers.
 In Red Wing, the Red Wing Golf Club and the two courses at Mississippi National are championship golf options.
 Just down shore, Mount Frontenac Golf Course tracks up and down the bluff, where deer are plentiful.

 This golf trail follows the scenic byway of the same name just south of the Canadian border from Hallock to Voyageurs National Park.
 The trail begins with courses at Hallock, Karlstad and Greenbush before the 18-hole Oakcrest Golf Course in Roseau.
 Warroad Estates is a regulation woodland course popular with Canadian golfers, and its ninth green is the shape of the state of Minnesota.
 Oak Harbor's vintage front nine is woodsy, and the back has a Scottish links feel along the Rainy River.